Warehouse Optimization 15 Considerations in Warehouse Space Planning

 Determine what other dock equipment your company requires and whether the landlord or builder will provide these.
 You may need dock locks and safety lights to ensure trucks don’t pull away prematurely.
 Additional needs might also include inside lighting for seeing inside the trailer, as well as safety barricades for empty docks.

 Buildings with odd turns or corridors can end up creating unusable space.
-Understand how all these facets of a building could negatively impact your operations.
+Understand how all these facets of a building could negatively impact your operations and warehouse management.

 Warehouse building and shape coming together with considering and planning of the space